-The most important and valuable section of your resume is most definitely the work experience section.
+The best formula for writing your work experience July 04, 2024 ·The most important and valuable section of your resume is most definitely the work experience section.
 This is where you give details of your past jobs and your responsibilities, and it’ll probably make or break your application.

 You’re going up against potentially hundreds of other candidates; if you want to get noticed you need to show what you’ve achieved, not just what you’ve done.

-When you talk to an employer, they’re more than likely going to tell you that the work experience section is the most important part of your resume.
+When you talk to an employer, they more than likely tell you that the work experience section is the most crucial part of your resume.

 So they can understand where you’ve worked in the past, a recruiter is likely going to jump to the work experience section straight away.